What are minerals?

 As a holistic overview, minerals and vitamins are important for your overall health and wellbeing.
 You can also check out a complete list of vitamins, their functions and deficiency symptoms in this post.
 However, if you are reading this post because you are worried that your body is not getting enough of certain minerals then please check out our lab tests, especially the nutritional analysis test which checks for any vitamin and mineral deficiencies.

 In this article, you will learn everything you need to know about each mineral- what they do within your body, the recommended intake and its food sources.
-You can also download a full list of these minerals below!
+You can also download a full list of these minerals above!

 Recommended intakes jargon